adriatic/RADC/docs/0-introduction.md

 ### How to get involved in this (RADC) project

-The content of the cookbook (RADC) is expected to come from Redwood Application developers including RW Core team, RW contributors or any other RW users willing to help augment Redwood Technical Documentation.
+The content of the cookbook (RADC) is expected to come from Redwood Application developers (excluding RW Core team), RW contributors or any other RW users willing to help augment Redwood Technical Documentation.
 Ideally people joining this project should also create the content, however just proposing the content is very welcome.

 ### Join the effort

-Anyone is welcome to state interest in either adding to the List of articles or to declare interest in authoring any of the article from the same list (add to or "grab" from the list 😃 )
+Anyone is welcome to state interest in either adding to the List of articles or to declare interest in authoring any of the article from that same list (add to or take from the list 😃 )

 To simplify the "add to the list" workflow, the initial list has three entries, already agreed upon on the last "office hour" last week.
 In addition to the entry "subject" please supply the list of tools the use of which should be documented and used in each cookbook entry.